zapier/visual-builder/docs/_build/authentication/auth.md

 ![Zapier Authentication](https://cdn.zappy.app/37e7829169eb2e07278d512c174cd708.png)

+Where possible, OAuth v2 authentication is the preferred scheme to simplify a user's account connection and minimize set up time.
+During the authentication flow via Zapier, a familiar popup window appears from your app to select their account or log in, then verify the connection.
+This fits the flow most modern apps use for integration authentication.

+API Key authentication is next best.
+Users must be able to obtain their API key from your app without human intervention.
+Your integration won't be [approved for publishing](https://platform.zapier.com/quickstart/private-vs-public-integrations) if your service requires users to email or call your team in order to receive an API key or access to your API.

+Basic authentication, while acceptable, is the least appropriate authentication type to use for a third party service like Zapier, as users must type their account credentials directly into Zapier's UI.

 For more custom authentication schemes, switch to the [Platform CLI](https://platform.zapier.com/manage/export-integration).

 ## How to Remove or Change Type of Authentication Scheme